glav/CognitiveServicesFluentApi/Wiki/Contribution.md

 * Add in ApiResponses to Domain namespace
 * Do AnalysisResult class and AnalysisContext in Domain namespace
 * Add ActionData and ActionDataItem class(es)
+* Ensure ActionDataItem class has ToQueryFragment and ToEndUriFragment implemented (even if returning nothing)
 * Add AnalysisResults class(es)
 * Add AnalysisEngine class